MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 Using Power Automate, you can generate actions in external systems when your Data Activator triggers activate.
 This can be useful for:

-1. Sending notifications via systems other than Teams and Email
+1. Sending notifications using systems other than Teams and Email
 2. Creating action items in ticketing systems
 3. Calling line-of-business apps